bajpaiprashant/Infijoy_assignment/README.md

 Both Can be executed from validateAPIResponse() Method.
-It has TestNG annotation , we just needed to right click -> Run validateAPIResponse() Output can be seen in consoe window
+It has TestNG annotation , we just needed to right click -> Run validateAPIResponse()

+Output can be seen in console window

 # Assignment 2 - UI